allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 section of the tests.
 Moreover, if we don’t switch the approach, then our code will stay uniform.
 If we don’t switch the approach, we save a lot of time on rewriting tests (or maintaining two approaches).
 So what’s missing in the map-based approach?
-Even though IDE does not suggest properties name and even though type errors are uncovered at runtime instead of compile time, the important thing is that this approach doesn’t save you from making typos.
+Even though IDE does not suggest properties’ names and even though type errors are uncovered at runtime instead of compile time, the important thing is that this approach doesn’t save you from making typos.